Skip to content

 The hardware that runs everything else on this site.

-• SCOPE A single house · production
+• SCOPE One household · production

 • DATA 5-minute sample cadence → Cloud Run → BigQuery